 The second World Heritage site is the important ancient Roman outpost of Volubilis.
 It was founded in the 3rd century BC as the capital of Mauretania in the Roman Empire, later becoming the capital of the Idrisid dynasty.
 Even if you only have a few hours, Volubilis is worth a visit.
 This ancient Roman ruin is astonishingly beautiful.
 The bold mosiac tiles are still vibrantly intact in most of the structures and it will most certainly take your breath away!
 After savoring your day in Moroccan’s history, begin your short journey to the city of Fez.
 There you will spend the night at one of the most delightful riads.

 Take the entire day to fully enjoy all that Fez has to offer.
-Fez has long been considered the the spiritual home of the country and the capital of Morocco until 1925.
-The Fez medina is one of the largest care-free zones in the world – and a living museum of Moroccan culture.
-The medina is not easy to navigate so it may be wise to for us to arrange a tour with one of trusted guides.
-Not only are the knowledgeable but they can customize the tour to your liking, whether it be learning about the rich history of the city or shopping for the exquisite craftsmanship of the local craftsman – the sky is the limit when it comes to what to do in Fez.
-After a day of sightseeing, spend the one more night in Fez.
+Fez has long been considered the spiritual home of the country and the capital of Morocco until 1925.
+The Fez medina is one of the largest car-free zones in the world – and a living museum of Moroccan culture.
+The medina is not easy to navigate so it may be wise for you to arrange a tour with one of our trusted guides.
+Not only are they knowledgeable but they can customize the tour to your liking, whether it be learning about the rich history of the city or shopping for the exquisite craftsmanship of the local craftsman – the sky is the limit when it comes to what to do in Fez.
+After a day of sightseeing, spend one more night in Fez.